-In the past five years, the market capitalization for all cryptocurrencies has increased from about \$300 billion in June of 2018 to around \$2 trillion today,3 a remarkable rate of growth.
 As a U.S. Senate policy committee recently observed, "[c]ryptocurrency has gone from obscure fad to a much more mainstream form of investment and finance."
-And according to the Congressional Research Service, "as of March 2020, there were more than 5,100 different cryptocurrencies worth about \$231 billion."
-The value of cryptocurrencies has continued to increase although published reports indicate that recent turmoil in those markets has reduced the market cap for digital assets by as much as two-thirds.
-According to the International Monetary Fund, "the market value of crypto assets surpassed \$2 trillion as of September 2021-a ten-fold increase since early 2020", and according to the November report on stablecoins issued by the President's Working Group on Financial Markets ("PWG"), the Federal Deposit Insurance Corporation ("FDIC"), and the Office of the Comptroller of the Currency ("OCC"), as of October 2021, "[t]he market capitalization of stablecoins issued by the largest stablecoin issuers exceeded \$127 billion" - a "nearly 500 percent increase over the preceding twelve months."
-Research conducted in connection with a House Financial Services Committee hearing on stablecoins held just months after the PWG
+In the past five years, the market capitalization for all cryptocurrencies increased from about \$300 billion in June of 2018 to close to \$3 trillion in late 2021.
+Although published reports and market trackers indicate that recent turmoil in digital asset markets has reduced the market capitalization of cryptocurrencies by as much as two-thirds, to around \$1.1 trillion today, the rate of growth is remarkable.
+According to the International Monetary Fund, when "the market value of crypto assets surpassed \$2 trillion [in] September 2021 [it represented] a ten-fold increase [from] early 2020"; and according to the November report on stablecoins issued by the President's Working Group on Financial Markets ("PWG"), the Federal Deposit Insurance Corporation ("FDIC"), and the Office of the Comptroller of the Currency ("OCC"), as of October 2021, "[t]he market capitalization of stablecoins issued by the largest stablecoin issuers exceeded \$127 billion" - a "nearly 500 percent increase over the preceding twelve months."
+Research conducted in connection with a House Financial Services Committee hearing on stablecoins held just months after the